This topic describes the benefits, architectures, and scenarios of PolarDB X-Engine Edition .

 Node specifications and pricing

-Archive Database supports Archive Database (High Compression Ratio) and Archive Database Cluster Edition.
+X-Engine Edition supports General-purpose and Dedicated specifications.
 For more information, see Specifications of compute nodes.

-For more information about billing rules for Archive Database (High Compression Ratio) and Archive Database Cluster Edition, see Billing rules of compute nodes.
+For more information about billing rules for X-Engine, see Billing rules of compute nodes.